kendalharland/Serpent/README.md

 ###Technical

-- Runs on most verisons of linux
+- Runs on mac and most verisons of linux
 - Tested on python 2.7 but may work with 3.x

 ###Example